Our History

 Charlotteville and Pancake Racing

-Our Chosen Charity This Year
+Our Chosen Charity for This Years Pancake Races

-Read More About It
+Read More Here

 But, We Need Your Help Again!

-The pancake Races are entirely self-funded and run by volunteers both from the local community and from far afield.
+The pancake races are entirely self-funded and run by volunteers both from the local community and from far afield.
 We rely on the generosity of our sponsors and the keenness of the town community to keep the races as an enjoyable annual event with many people taking part.

 If you can help in any way, please contact us: pancakes@charlotteville.co.uk